carlolalu/basic-chat/README.md

+# User's Guide

+Run the server with `cargo run --bin server`, and the client with `cargo run --bin client`.
+The client will then guide the chat user in the process.

 # Objectives

 Implement a chat server (step by-step)

-- add a GUI, so that you can separate output and input in the clients.
-On the server side could be cool to have a tree showing what is happening inside the server in a structured way.
+- GUI: separate output and input in the clients + on the server side have a tree showing what is happening inside the server in a structured way.

-- add a general tests (recall that to see the output you might want to use the arg `--nocapture`) that on different screens executes the server and a number of clients which connect to it and chat among themselves

-- implement  basic level for an admin authentication: if one gives a specific commands and provides the right password, it can control the server (only one person per time must be granted such access)
+- basic level for an admin authentication: if one gives a specific commands and provides the right password, it can control the server (only one person per time must be granted such access)

-- add some security and cryptography.
-Just the basics.
+- make the id pool somehow sharded: it will handle better backpressure from many clients.

+- I would like to make this library a library capable of creating an ecosystem of servers and clients connected to each others, in order to create big networks.
+This should be something where from an integration test one could activate a modality in which it uses a single client but also in which it might decide to activate many and use them with an OOP fashion: `client.connect_to_server(addr)`, `client.login(name)`, `client.send_msg(msg)` etc....

 ## T. hot recommendations

-- framing and buffering: what happens when a message is longer than 250 chars?
+- framing and buffering: what happens when a message is longer than BUFFER_DIMENSION chars?
 There is a tokio_util instrument about framing and buffering.
+Should I also revisit the read and read_buf choice of functions?
+Definitely I should implement what tom said me: verify the framing and so on by the procedure of `Mocking`, explained in the chapter `Unit Testing` from the tokio tutorial.

 ## Developer's guide

+Here I should draw a graph to explain the simple architecture of my server
 ```mermaid

 ```

+## my diary

+How to test what is happening with framing and buffering?
+Should I make some small unit test?

 ### channels and strings